 Second Accessible Textbook Option: Request an Accessible File

-Students are required to purchase a textbook; however, DSS may be able to find an accessible version to supplement your physical copy.
+Students are required to purchase a textbook; however, our office may be able to find an accessible version to supplement your physical copy.
 If you receive the accommodation for alternative textbooks, fill out an alternative textbook request or e-mail the office with your request.
 Request only those books that you need.
 The necessary information for your request is:

 - Class number